March 10, 2026

 I see companies invest weeks into copywriting, sequencing cadence, and A/B testing frameworks while running their outbound off a spreadsheet that was exported from one tool and imported into another with no validation in between.
 The ROI on fixing the architecture is orders of magnitude higher than the ROI on rewriting the copy.

 If you suspect this is your problem, start with a simple audit.
 Pull your current active outbound list and cross-reference it against your CRM.
 How many records are existing customers?
-How many have a "do not contact" flag that your sequencing tool does not know about?
+How many have a "do not contact" flag that your sequencing tool doesn't know about?

-If the number is not zero, you have an architecture problem.
-And the fix is not another spreadsheet filter.
+If the number isn't zero, you have an architecture problem.
+And the fix isn't another spreadsheet filter.
 The fix is designing your outbound stack so that one system holds the truth and every other system respects it.

 This is revenue architecture work.
-It is not glamorous.
-It does not look impressive in a demo.
-But it is the difference between an outbound motion that compounds over time and one that slowly erodes your reputation with the market you are trying to sell to.
+It isn't glamorous.
+It doesn't look impressive in a demo.
+But it's the difference between an outbound motion that compounds over time and one that slowly erodes your reputation with the market you are trying to sell to.